On Being Expelled from Peterson Academy – Part 2

 Here is the response we received, with the lecturer’s name removed for privacy purposes:

-We agreed that we’d give approximately 5 days before taking further action.
+We agreed that we’d give approximately 5 days before taking further action on our part.

 One expressed his disapproval that Dusty had been removed:

-And shortly after the previous, he posted to let everyone know he was asking for a refund on his membership (and the reason why he requested the refund):
+Shortly after the example above, he posted to let everyone know he was asking for a refund on his membership, along with his reason for the request:

 12 January 2025 Example of Student Leaving Peterson Academy